Kong/docs.konghq.com/app/deck/1.8.x/guides/best-practices.md

   export the new file.
 Then you can differentiate the two state files to review the changes being made.
-- Configure a `cronjob` to run `deck diff` periodically to ensure that Kong's database is same as the state file checking into your Git repositories.
+- Configure a `cronjob` to run `deck diff` periodically to ensure that Kong's database is in sync with the state file checking into your Git repositories.
   Trigger an alert if decK detects a drift in the configuration.